mihirvk/mihirvk.github.io/index.md

 ## Updates
 - **October 2021**: Completed my Dual Degree Project Stage 1 Presentation.
 Report and presentation slides can be found in the [Projects]({{site.url}}/projects) section.
-- **July 2021**: Completed a summer internship at [Ceremorphic Inc.](https://ceremorphic.com/) and have been offered full-time employment in their Analog Design team.
+- **July 2021**: Completed a summer internship at [Ceremorphic India Pvt.
+Ltd.](https://ceremorphic.com/) and have been offered full-time employment in their Analog Design team.

 <!-- <p>
 VLSI stands for Very Large Scale Integration, which refers to the process of integrating billions of transistors in an elegant fashion on to a tiny microchip.
 From mobile phones and laptops to automobiles and spacecrafts, almost every modern technology is enabled by these semiconductor chips.
 My research interest lies in a specific area of VLSI known as <b>Analog and Mixed-Signal VLSI Design</b>.
 I am especially fascinated by applications of Analog and Mixed-Signal circuits in resource constrained Edge devices, Machine Learning accelerators and Neuromorphic hardware.